Community Research and Support Programme

-- The Peel will be working with the Somalian community in Islington, asking questions specifically around barriers they experience to accessing mental health support and services, and the stigma they experience.
+- The Peel worked with the Somalian community in Islington, asking questions around barriers they experience to accessing mental health support and services, and the stigma they experience.
 You can read their report here.

-- Help on Your Doorstep and Claremont are working in partnership, and will be asking questions on Social Isolation, and Navigation and Social Prescribing.
+- Help on Your Doorstep and Claremont worked in partnership, and asked questions on Social Isolation, and Navigation and Social Prescribing.

-- Healthwatch Islington will be leading the Diverse Communities project and will be asking questions on Social Isolation, and Navigation and Social Prescribing.
+- Healthwatch Islington will be leading the Diverse Communities project and asked questions on Social Isolation, and Navigation and Social Prescribing.
 You can read their report here.

 2017/2018 - Project Reports and CCG Response